 The very first mini RH Fringe – Redhill and Reigate Rock&Write is coming.
 Thanks to the generous support from Reigate and Banstead Council, Andrews Estate Agents, The Harlequin Theatre, The Garibaldi Community Pub, Pistachios in the Park and Surrey Library Service, a dazzling programme of events is taking shape.

-Two long standing cultural events which inspired the fringe in a let’s come together for a local Hay-on-Reigate way’ will close the week: the annual Reigate and Banstead Writes celebration of the area’s young wordsmiths on Friday 19th – another event hosted by The Harlequin and will host guests from the world of children’s books and of course, children from across the area with their stories and tales as the 2020 winners take centre stage.
+Two long standing cultural events which inspired the fringe in a let’s come together for a local Hay-on-Reigate way’ will close the week: the annual Reigate and Banstead Writes celebration of the area’s young wordsmiths on Friday 19th – another event hosted by The Harlequin, Redhill.
+Guest authors and of course, children from around the area, will enjoy a celebratory afternoon as the 2020 winners take centre stage.
 Reigate School of Ballet and Commercial Dance will also perform.

 The Fringe is a not-for-profit event aimed at celebrating writing and music.
 We are also raising money for three charities: Surrey Young Carers, The Christmas Dinner and Loveworks.